 Before filming, research what each school you’re interested in requires.
-“It demonstrates your ability to follow instructions, and schools pay attention to that,” says Kate Lydon, artistic director of American Ballet Theatre’s summer intensives and the ABT Studio Company.
+“It demonstrates your ability to follow instructions, and schools pay attention to that,” says Kate Lydon, artistic director of American Ballet Theatre’s summer intensive programs.
 “If the guidelines haven’t been followed, your video might not be watched the whole way through.”
 You may need to make multiple versions to accommodate different schools.

 2. Videos should be no longer than 10 minutes.

 “Keep it short, simple and direct,” advises Philip Neal, dance department chair at The Patel Conservatory and artistic director of Next Generation Ballet.
 “You have to be sensitive to how much time the director has to sit down and look at it.”
 Barre can be abbreviated, showing only one side per exercise, alternating.
 Directors will be looking at fundamentals—placement, turnout, leg lines, stability—but don’t ignore musicality or movement quality.
 Make sure music choices match combinations and are correctly synced in the footage.

 3. Exercises should be appropriate to your level.

 “It’s hard to see the dancer’s potential if the combinations are too difficult,” says Lydon.
 Have a teacher present while shooting to help design exercises and provide feedback.